Icon of a webpage

 3. Missing links → navigation gaps

-Review other Student Affairs unit pages before the redesign.
+Review other Student Affairs landing pages before the redesign.

 Global Spiritual Life